lpagg/floppy/README.md

 ### Step 1 - Coloring Background

-In order to color the whole game window with a light blue, we add a Rect command in the render function.
+In order to color the whole game window with a light blue, we add a Rect command to the render function.

 #### Code